GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’.

-’ macro designates a
+’ macro to cite

-reference to a section header within the same document.
+a (sub)section heading within the given document.

-Usage: .Sx ⟨section
+Usage: .Sx

-reference⟩ ...
+⟨section-reference⟩ ...

 The default width is 16n.